BWI Rail Station

-BWI Airport Station is an intermodal passenger station in Linthicum, Maryland near Baltimore–Washington International Airport (BWI).
+BWI Rail Station (signed as BWI Thurgood Marshall Airport) is an intermodal passenger station in Linthicum, Maryland near Baltimore/Washington International Airport (BWI).
 It is served by Amtrak Northeast Corridor intercity trains, MARC Penn Line regional rail trains, and several local bus lines.

-Located just over a mile from the airport's terminal, the station was the first intercity rail station in the United States built to service an airport.
+The station is located just over a mile from the airport's terminal.
+It was the first intercity rail station in the United States built to service an airport.
 A free shuttle bus runs between the station and the airport terminal at all hours.

 Although Penn Station is the Baltimore area's main intercity station, BWI Airport is a major station in its own right.
-It is Amtrak's sixth-busiest station in the Mid-Atlantic region (behind New York Penn, Washington, Philadelphia, Baltimore Penn and Albany-Rensselaer), the third-busiest in the Baltimore-Washington corridor, and the 12th busiest nationwide.
+It is Amtrak's sixth-busiest station in the Mid-Atlantic region (behind New York Penn, Washington, Philadelphia, Baltimore Penn, and Albany-Rensselaer), the third-busiest in the Baltimore-Washington corridor, and the 12th busiest nationwide.

 History

 First proposed in 1964 by Charles Adler, a Baltimore-based inventor of traffic and aircraft safety devices, the station was dedicated on October 23, 1980 – coincidentally, mere hours after Adler's death – and opened for Amtrak intercity and Conrail (now MARC) commuter trains three days later.

 The station's building houses a ticketing desk, waiting room, and a concessions area.
 The adjacent parking garage is used by commuters who ride the train to work in Baltimore or Washington, and also contains the bus stop for shuttles to the BWI terminal.
 The garage was built in the late 1990s to replace a smaller surface lot.
 It contains 3,200 parking spaces and typically does not fill to capacity.
 The Carolinian served the station between 1991 and 2004.